 Brands help people make choices, so our brand strategy needs to be clear on how we are DIFFERENT from our competitors.
 If we go out there with the same answers here to WHY we exist, WHO we are and HOW we do things as our major competitors then we are doing nothing to help customers understand why they should choose us over others and how we stand apart.

 So when we are trying to figure out our brand strategy we need to research what our competitors stand for so we can understand areas to avoid.
-This can be done quickly, using a competitor audit template (get a free one right here!).
+Once you know the shortcuts on where to look, this can be done quickly, using a competitor audit template.

 The final area is the COMPANY.